hussein-kandeel/phone-number-validator/README.md

 Telephone Number Validator with JavaScript

-Fourth one of 5 projects for "FreeCodeCamp" certification "JavaScript Algorithms and Data Structures".
+4 of 5 projects for "FreeCodeCamp" certification "JavaScript Algorithms and Data Structures".